trteodor/DLTuc_lib/README.md

 # MCU_DLT_LOGS_TRIVIAL_LIB
-A trivial library to send DLT (debug) logs from MCU like STM32 or any other MCU, via serial communication interface like USART/UART.
+A trivial library to send DLT (debug) logs from MCU like STM32 or any other MCU, through serial communication interface like USART/UART.
 Data for each message is stored in a ring buffer, thanks to this approach, a queue of sent messages is created

 To view these logs i used the DLT-Viewer:
  * https://github.com/COVESA/dlt-viewer